-When upgrading to a new Kubernetes version, you may need to install a new version of the Cloudability Metrics Agent to ensure data continues to flow for that cluster.
-To do so, fill out the provisioning form in Cloudability with the same cluster name, new Kubernetes version, and RBAC requirements, and you'll get a YAML download for the new version of Kubernetes.
+When upgrading to a new Kubernetes version, or re-provisioning an existing cluster, you may need to install a new version of the Cloudability Metrics Agent to ensure data continues to flow for that cluster.
+To do so, fill out the provisioning form in Cloudability with the same cluster name, new Kubernetes version, and RBAC requirements, and you'll get a YAML file for the deployment.
 This is particularly important when upgrading from 1.6.x to 1.7.x.
 Please contact support with any questions about upgrades.

 GKE Specific Instructions

 Please add a cluster label in each cluster with key: gke-cluster and value: the cluster name(s) you set in the form/YAML.
 This will allow us to map GKE clusters to line items in the GCP billing file, and allocate costs to your clusters.